www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/12 - Implementing File Sync (az-100-02b).md

      > **Note**: You should be able to proceed to the next step after a few minutes.

-1. In the Azure portal, navigate to the blade for the storage account you created earlier in the lab, switch to the **Files** tab and then click **az10002bshare1**.
+1. In the Azure portal, navigate to the blade for the storage account you created earlier in the lab, switch to the **File shares** tab and then click **az10002bshare1**.

 1. On the **az10002bshare1** blade, click **Connect**.